WGMN

 WGMN (1240 kHz) is a commercial radio station in Roanoke, Virginia.
-It broadcasts a talk radio format and is owned and operated by Three Daughters Media.
-The studios and offices are in Forest, Virginia.
+Owned and operated by the non-profit Stu-Comm, Inc., it broadcasts an adult album alternative music format as a simulcast of Charlottesville-based WNRN-FM.

-WGMN is powered at 1,000 watts.
+WGMN transmits with 1,000 watts.
 The transmitter is on Cleveland Avenue SW near the Roanoke River.
-Programming is also heard on two FM translators: 99.5 W258DN and 101.9 W270CU, both in Roanoke.
+Programming is also heard on an FM translator: 99.5 W258DN in Roanoke.